Edfred1/Contextual-Music-Crafter/README.md

 1.  **Get the Project Files**

-    You can either clone the repository with Git (recommended) or download it as a ZIP file.
+    You can either clone the repository with Git or download it as a ZIP file.

     **Option A (Git):**
     ```bash